 Tales of death

-Oringa explained that from time to time, the slaves would be assembled at the fort’s sloppy compound where the beautiful, healthy and muscular ones would be separated from the ugly, sick, weak and skinny.
+Oringa explained that from time to time, the slaves would be assembled at the fort’s sloppy compound where the beautiful, healthy, and muscular ones would be separated from the ugly, sick, weak and skinny.

 In a move to make the executions more entertaining, trumpeters would climb up the 18ft rock which overlooks the torture chambers.
 Up there, they would blow aloud trumpets to cheer the executors as they did their job.
 After these slaves were killed, their corpses were never given a decent burial.
 Instead, the bodies would be dumped in the pits surrounding the Fort where vultures would move in to finish the job.

 All over the compound, one can observe sharp cuts on the rocks and Oringa explained that these impressions were made by the axes which were used to behead the slaves.
-“The lucky ones who survived the axe, were worked like donkeys yet fed on little food.
+“The lucky ones who survived the ax, were worked like donkeys yet fed on little food.
 Men were usually tasked with digging out more caves for accommodation while women did domestic chores like grinding tones of millet — sometimes till their hands bled.”

 Locals believe that though slave inhumanity at Patiko happened centuries back, the spirits of those killed still haunt the fort.
-Simon Olweny, a resident in the neighbourhood of Patiko claims that the nights are punctuated with wails of the ghosts of the slaves who are often heard pleading for their lives to be spared.
+Simon Olweny, a resident in the neighborhood of Patiko claims that the nights are punctuated with wails of the ghosts of the slaves who are often heard pleading for their lives to be spared.

 The sun shines at last

 By the 1840s, it was impossible to maintain a deaf ear to cries against slavery.
-It was around this time that Sir Samuel Baker, an abolitionist adventurer and representative of the Egyptian Khedive arrived in Acholi land.
+It was around this time that Sir Samuel Baker, an abolitionist adventurer, and representative of the Egyptian Khedive arrived in Acholi land.

 With his band of Nubian fighters, he fought off slave traders from the fort around 1870 and took it over as a station base for his campaign.
 The same fort was later used by Charles Gordon who replaced Baker as Governor of the Equatorial Province and later by Emin Pasha.
 It was later used as a prison by the colonial government before falling into disuse for many years after independence.